cvanaret/Uno/README.md

 Uno is currently used as a nonlinear optimization solver in:
 - [JuMP.jl](https://jump.dev/JuMP.jl/stable/installation/#Supported-solvers)
+- [pyOptSparse](https://github.com/mdolab/pyoptsparse), an object-oriented framework for formulating and solving nonlinear constrained optimization problems in an efficient, reusable, and portable manner
 - [DNLP](https://github.com/cvxgrp/DNLP/pull/119), an extension of [CVXPY](https://www.cvxpy.org/) to general nonlinear programming
 - [Vecchia.jl](https://github.com/cgeoga/Vecchia.jl), a package for Gaussian processes approximation
 - [control-toolbox](https://github.com/control-toolbox), a collection of Julia packages for mathematical control and its applications